EncodeYourself/rent-estimator/README.md

 The method:

-To parse avito.ru, create a dataset from the extracted items fit it into a simple linear model.
+Parsing avito.ru, creating a dataset from the extracted items and trianing a simple linear model.
 After a few attempts with different linear models / settings, the residual analysis showed a clear pattern, so the data cannot be separated linearly.
 Had to abandon the linear model idea and used XGBoost.